databricks/databricks-sql-python/CONTRIBUTING.md

 #### SQLAlchemy dialog tests

-SQLAlchemy provides reusable tests tests for testing dialect implementations.
+SQLAlchemy provides reusable tests for testing dialect implementations.

 To run these tests, assuming the environment variables needed for e2e tests are set: